Servota/servota/docs/plan.md

 - **What:** Calendar/list showing the user’s assignments with filters (All, by Account, by Team).
 - **Why:** Core value for volunteers and staff.
-- **Done when:** Upcoming shifts render with key details and filters work.
+- **Done when:** Upcoming events render with key details and filters work.

 ### 5.5 Add Unavailability (create/edit/delete)